Advertiser Disclosure

 Even if the cardholder is not traveling, the cardholder and any immediate family are covered so long as travel is booked with a Chase Sapphire Reserve card.
 We recommend keeping a copy of your suitcase’s original receipt for reimbursement, too.

-We value this benefit at $50 as an airline losing your bag is a very rare occurrence.
+We value this benefit at $50, as an airline losing your bag is rare.
 But again, using this benefit even once can give you potentially thousands of dollars in value.

 Tickets must have been purchased with your Chase Sapphire Reserve card or your Ultimate Rewards points, and you are limited to 1 covered loss per trip.

-The cardholder, cardholder’s spouse or domestic partner, and cardholder’s dependent children under age 22 can be reimbursed for expenses incurred during the delay, including meals, lodging, toiletries, medication, and other personal items.
+The cardholder, the cardholder’s spouse or domestic partner, and the cardholder’s dependent children under age 22 can be reimbursed for expenses incurred during the delay, including meals, lodging, toiletries, medication, and other personal items.

-Just note that to be covered, the trip must be away from your city of residence and under 365 days in length.
+The trip must be away from your city of residence and under 365 days in length to be covered.

 We value this benefit generously at $200 because it packs a ton of value, especially if you travel to the Midwest or East Coast in the wintertime.
 Getting stuck in a city like Chicago or New York City can be expensive, so having your hotel and meals reimbursed even once means hundreds of dollars in value.

 There are 2 types of travel accident insurance provided by your Chase Sapphire Reserve card.
-In the case that both coverages apply, you will be paid out only by the coverage with the higher limit.
+If both types of coverage apply, you will be paid out only by the coverage with the higher limit.

-• Common Carrier Travel Accident Insurance: Pays a benefit for a covered loss when riding on, entering, or exiting a bus, airplane, train, or cruise ship.
-Coverage is limited to a maximum of $1,000,000 for loss of life and is proportional depending on the injury.
+• Common carrier travel accident insurance: Pays a benefit for a covered loss when riding on, entering, or exiting a bus, airplane, train, or cruise ship.
+Coverage is limited to a maximum of $1 million for loss of life and is proportional depending on the injury.

-• 24-Hour Travel Accident Insurance: Provides a benefit for covered losses between your trip starting and ending (as printed on a travel ticket).
-A maximum payout of $100,000 is available for loss of life and injuries are paid on a proportional scale.
+• 24-hour travel accident insurance: This policy provides a benefit for covered losses between the start and end of your trip (as printed on a travel ticket).
+A maximum payout of $100,000 is available for loss of life, and injuries are paid on a proportional scale.

-There is a list of exclusions to be aware of, which include losses sustained during illegal acts, skydiving, racing, or sporting activities that have a salary or monetary prize.
+There is a list of exclusions to be aware of, including losses sustained during illegal acts, skydiving, racing, or sporting activities with a salary or monetary prize.

-We sincerely hope that you never have to use these benefits, and it’s unlikely that you’ll ever have to.
-However, we’ll value them at $50 for the purpose of this article.
-The added peace of mind is a nice perk, especially for adventurous travelers who like to travel off-the-beaten-path.
+We sincerely hope you never have to use these benefits, and it’s unlikely you’ll ever have to.
+However, we value them at $50.
+The added peace of mind is a nice perk, especially for adventurous travelers heading off the beaten path.

 By calling the number provided with your benefits information, you can receive no-cost referrals and assistance for emergency services while away from home.